3D Printers for Food: Technology and Applications

-The ChefJet and ChefJet Pro are new printers that produce both sugar and chocolate items.
-They are due to be released in mid or late 2014.
+The ChefJet and ChefJet Pro are printers that produce both sugar and chocolate items.
 The printers are aimed at people who want to create cake decorations and centerpieces, including bakers and chefs.
 Both printers can produce decorative items with complex shapes.

 As its name suggests, the ChefJet Pro is aimed at professional bakers.
-It has a larger build platform than the ChefJet and will cost about US$10,000.
-The ChefJet has a smaller build platform and will cost about US$5000.
+It has a larger build platform than the ChefJet and has a projected cost of about US$10,000.
+The ChefJet has a smaller build platform and a projected cost of about US$5000.
 Unlike the ChefJet Pro, it can't create colored sugar sculptures.
 Both printers are certified as food grade products.

 Foodini, by Natural Machines